 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Mauricio Muñoz-Arias: The study of compound eyes is an important part of animal vision research and has inspired several technical innovations which have produced artificial eyes.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.